Brain-Development-and-Disorders-Lab/template/README.md

 ### Recommended configuration

-- **Branch protection**: Branch protection should be enabled for the `main` branch.
+* **Branch protection**: Branch protection should be enabled for the `main` branch.
 Only the code owners should be able to push to the `main` branch.
 The following rules are recommended to be enforced:
-  - _Require a pull request before merging_
+  * *Require a pull request before merging_
-  - _Require status checks to pass before merging_ (if status checks have been enabled)
+  * *Require status checks to pass before merging* (if status checks have been enabled)
-  - _Include administrators_
+  * *Include administrators*
-- **GitHub Actions**: GitHub Actions should be disabled by default.
+* **GitHub Actions**: GitHub Actions should be disabled by default.
 They can be enabled if required.
-- **GitHub Wikis**: GitHub Wikis should be disabled by default.
+* **GitHub Wikis**: GitHub Wikis should be disabled by default.
 Data and code documentation are included and versioned in the repository.
-- **GitHub Projects**: Unless the repository is a work-in-progress, GitHub Projects should be disabled.
+* **GitHub Projects**: Unless the repository is a work-in-progress, GitHub Projects should be disabled.

-## Preparing for release
+## Release Preparation

 Before releasing code and data using this template, a number of steps should be taken to ensure the repository is adequately prepared.